Shock collar: Schalke et al. study (2007)

 Schalke et al. conducted a 7-month study to investigate the effect of shock collars on stress parameters, in a series of different training situations.
 Heart rate and saliva cortisol were used to determine the stress levels in three groups of dogs.
 Group A received the electric shock when they touched the "prey" (a rabbit dummy attached to a motion device), Group H ("here" command) received the electric shock when they did not obey a previously trained recall command during hunting, and Group R (random) received random shocks that were unpredictable and out of context.
 Group A did not show a significant rise in cortisol levels; the other two groups (R & H) did show a significant rise, with group R showing the highest level of cortisol.
 Salivary cortisol was measured, as this procedure is less likely to cause stress related rise in cortisol.

 From this the researchers concluded that the dogs who could clearly associate the shock with their action (i.e. touching the prey) and as a result were able to predict and control whether they received a shock, did not show considerable or persistent stress.
 The evidence of increased stress in the other groups was felt to support earlier findings that poor timing and/or inappropriate use of a shock collar puts the dog at high risk of severe and ongoing stress.
 They conclude that "The results of this study suggest that poor timing in the application of high level electric pulses, such as those used in this study, means there is a high risk that dogs will show severe and persistent stress symptoms.
 We recommend that the use of these devices should be restricted with proof of theoretical and practical qualification required and then the use of these devices should only be allowed in strictly specified situations."

+The 2017 Ziv meta-study found several flaws in this study.
+One flaw was that the second group of dogs were trained without a prey dummy but were tested with it.
+Another flaw was found to be: "While an increase in the concentration of cortisol can represent an increase in stress, it can also represent the physical activity level of the dog.
+Indeed, elevation in cortisol concentration an occur as a result of both low-intensity and high-intensity exercise.
+However, the dogs in this study exercised for 90 minutes on a treadmill, and while plasma cortisol gradually increased with the duration of exercise, large elevations were seen only after 15-30 minutes of exercise.
+Since the dogs in Schalke et al.'s (2007) study ran after prey for less than two minutes a day, and since plasma cortisol samples were taken 10 minutes after the administration of the shock, it is unlikely that the short exercise contributed significantly to the elevation in cortisol levels."